C++ Unions: Usage, Syntax, and Best Practices

 Unions in C++ are a special data structure that is defined using the union keyword, which stores different data types in the same memory location.
-Also, in a union, only one member can store a value at a time.
-In this article, we will discuss what a union is in C++, creating a union, assigning and accessing a union, the size of a union, nested unions, anonymous unions, local and global unions, unrestricted unions, union-like classes, and best practices for using a union in C++.
+Also, in a union, only one member can store a value at a time, making it an efficient way to manage memory when working with different types of data.
+In this C++ union tutorial, we will discuss what a union in C++ is, creating a union, assigning and accessing a union, determining the size of a union, nested unions, anonymous unions, local and global unions, unrestricted unions, union-like classes, and best practices for using C++ unions.

 Table of Contents: